mgsosna/mattsosna.com/_posts/ml/2022-12-31-Precision-recall.md

 To answer these questions, we need to understand **precision** and **recall**, two metrics that are provide a framework for navigating the tradeoffs of systems involving machine learning classifiers.

-## Definitions
+## Evaluation Framework
-One core challenge we face is deciding how to convert a classifier's predicted _probability that a video is misinformation_ into an "is abusive" or "is benign" label.
-The default threshold in most software is 50%: if a video is more likely to be abusive than benign, we could just call it abusive.
-But this default is likely not great if the distribution of our classifier looks like the one above.

-A similar problem is comparing models.
-Let's say we build a new classifier that uses a different algorithm than our current approach.
-How can we tell if it's better?
+Let's start with a quick overview of how machine learning models are created and evaluated.
+Typically, our available data is split into _train_ and _test_ sets.
+(The test set can be split further to include _validation_ sets, too.)
+Our model uses an algorithm to learn the relationship between features and labels in our training data.

+To ensure our model doesn't _overfit_ to our training data and just memorize every pair of features and labels, we use our _test_ set to evaluate its performance.
+We feed in the features from our test data, see what the model predicts, and compare those predictions to the actual labels.
+A solid performance on the test set ensures that our model is able to accurately generalize to data it hasn't seen before.

+We've thrown around the word "performance" here, but we'll need to be much more specific to answer the questions from the previous section.
+Let's zoom in on these specific abuse _probabilities_ that our model outputs.

-We need a framework for evaluating model performance.
-The typical way we evaluate the performance of machine learning models is by splitting our data into _training_ and _test_ sets.
-The model is trained on the training data, then asked to predict the labels of the test data.
-At whatever threshold we set, our model will either predict that a video 1) _is_ or 2) _is not_ misinfo.
-Meanwhile, in the real world, this video either 1) _is_ or 2) _is not_ misinfo.
+To compare our model outputs to the real-world labels, we need to convert a model's _probability that a video is abusive_ into a binary "yes, this is misinformation" or "no, this is benign" label.
+When we set a threshold (typically 50%), our model will then either predict that a video _is_ or _is not_ abusive.
+Meanwhile, in the real world, this video either _is_ or _is not_ misinfo.
 This leads us with four possibilities:
 * **True Positive:** the model correctly identifies misinfo.
 * **False Positive:** the model predicts misinfo, but the video is benign.
 * **False Negative:** the model predicts benign, but the video is misinfo